-What Is LEAN and What Are The 8 Wastes to Avoid?
+What Is LEAN and What Are The 8 Wastes of LEAN to Avoid?

 You are familiar with the word “LEAN”, right?
 It’s the synonym of “Thin”.
 Do you know that we can use LEAN in our workplace?
 It doesn’t mean we all need to be thin.
 It’s something more!
 Want to know how?